elinorp-d/elinorp-d.github.io/_posts/2024-11-07-plants-part-1.md

 I currently have over 50 plants in my current collection, though previously I've had over 100<d-footnote>I'll never admit that this is too many plants...
 Although it was nearly impossible to keep such a large collection pest-free while a full-time student.</d-footnote>

-testing<d-footnote>This will become a hoverable footnote.</d-footnote>
+The number of the footnote will be automatically generated.<d-footnote>This will become a hoverable footnote.</d-footnote>

 I've come a long way with learning how to take care of all sorts of different plants.
 Along the way, I've developed a taste for different flavours of plant-parenting styles and preferences for different species.
 I'd describe my current state as _Hoya enthusiast with a tendency to water based solely on ~vibes~_.